Lt. Governor Karyn Polito joins students at Greater Lawrence Technical School on December 10, 2019

 The event was held at Greater Lawrence Technical School, one of the partners for the Northeast Advanced Manufacturing Consortium, and an academic institution which Lt.
 Governor Polito said “an exemplifies our commitment to career training and education, as well as pathways to success.”

-Since 2015, the Advanced Manufacturing Training Program has invested more than $5 million in workforce development, and this year’s award round nearly doubled the yearly investment over previous years.
+Since 2015, the Advanced Manufacturing Training Program has invested more than $7.5 million in workforce development.

 The Baker-Polito Administration also announced a new apprenticeship tax credit in the 2018 Economic Development Legislation, to encourage the creation of registered apprenticeships with employers in high-growth industries, including advanced manufacturing.
 This more than $1 billion economic development legislation also included new funding to accelerate small business development, further funding for the Skills Capital Program, $75 million in additional funding for the Skills Capital Grant Program, and new funding for the M2I2 program.